Chiropractic Care for Dogs & Cats in the Rochester, NY area

 Nervous System Support

-The spinal cord is the root to nearly every nerve in the body.
-Restoring proper alignment, can bring back nerve communication to supports healthy neurologic function.
+The spinal cord is the source of nearly every nerve in the body.
+Restoring proper alignment can bring back normal nerve communication to support healthy neurologic function.

-Canine chiropractic care, or more accurately, veterinary manipulation, is a powerful complement to post-surgical rehab.
-It helps the musculoskeletal system heal evenly.
+Canine chiropractic care, or more accurately, veterinary medical manipulation, is a powerful complement to post-injury rehab.
+It helps the musculoskeletal system heal.

 Support for Senior Pets

-Aging changes joints, muscles, and the spine.
+As pets age, there are changes to joints, muscles, and the spine.
 Regular manipulation helps senior dogs and cats stay comfortable and maintain quality of life as their bodies change.

 When to seek chiropractic care for your pet:

-Dogs are expressive patients.
-They show you when something isn't right, even when they can't tell you where it hurts.
-Hesitating at the stairs, stiffness after resting, reluctance to jump, or just not moving the way they used to are all signals worth exploring.
+Dogs tend to be more expressive about discomfort but not always.
+Some show you clearly when something is off.
+Others are stoic enough that even a trained eye can miss it.
+Hesitating at the stairs, stiffness after resting, reluctance to jump, or just not moving the way they used to are all signals worth exploring, whether your dog is vocal about pain or not.

-Cats are the opposite of expressive.
-They hide discomfort instinctively, which means by the time something is obvious, it's often been going on for a while.
-The signs are subtle — grooming less of their back, hesitating before jumping onto furniture they used to leap onto effortlessly, or just seeming quieter than normal.
+Cats hide discomfort instinctively.
+It's hardwired into them.
+By the time something is obvious, it's often been going on for a while.
+The signs are subtle: changes in grooming or litter box habits, hesitating before jumping onto furniture they used to leap onto effortlessly, or just seeming more quiet than normal.

-Feline chiropractic care (Veterinary Medical Manipulation) is worth considering if your cat is:
+Veterinary Medical Manipulation is worth considering if your cat or dog is:

-- Showing unexplained sensitivity when touched along their back or neck
+Showing unexplained lameness, gait changes, or sensitivity along their back, neck, or limbs

 Benefits of In-HOME VETERINARY SERVICES